wojciechligeza/Dorywcza/README.md

 - receving request from client in JSON format with NewtonsoftJson;
 - Swagger for testing with Swashbuckle;

-Additionaly app can be containerized as docker files (docker-compose) are setup.
+Additionaly app can be containerized as docker files (docker-compose) are set up.

 ## Run